 - Folate: Not getting enough folate can increase the risk of depression.
 However, there’s no clear evidence of whether poor diet, as a symptom of depression, causes folate deficiency or primary folate deficiency causes depression and its symptoms.
 It is better to protect yourself and get the required folate through citrus fruits, green vegetables, beans, etc.

 - Selenium: Low consumption of selenium is associated with lowered mood status.
 An appropriate amount of selenium in the diet can improve mood and reduces anxiety.
 Include brazil nuts, cereals, grains, dairy products, meat, fish eggs, etc., to your diet to meet selenium requirements.
-The deficiency of these few important vitamins and minerals in our food have an impact on our mental health.
+The deficiency of these few important vitamins and minerals in our food has an impact on our mental health.
 Make sure you provide yourself all the required vitamins and minerals for its healthy functioning.
 Consult your doctor if you face any serious problems. 🙂 Also, a good mental diet can create a huge impact on your mental health.